Monday, July 2nd

 The new scenario occasionedby the Fourth Industrial Revolution poses challenges regarding the management of talent and the leadership of companies.
 In the final panel, we reflect on the competencies and capacities required for managers to succeed in this new environment.

-To close the symposium, there will be a short act with a social component to remind us of the centrality of people at work, and to serve as a tribute to the symposium’s 20 editions.
-Please stay and celebrate this milestone with us.
+As a closing of the symposium we are preparing a modest performance, with a social component, which will serve to remind us of the centrality of people at work, and as a tribute to the twenty editions of the Symposium.
+Please, stay until the end and celebrate with us this milestone.

 Dates and Location